AleksandrRogov/DynamicsWebApi/README.md

 #### Configuration Parameters
 Property Name | Type | Description
 ------------ | ------------- | -------------
-impersonate | String | A String representing the GUID value for the Dynamics 365 system user id.
-Impersonates the user. includeAnnotations | String | Defaults Prefer header with value "odata.include-annotations=" and the specified annotation.
+impersonate | String | Impersonates a user based on their systemuserid by adding a "MSCRMCallerID" header.
+A String representing the GUID value for the Dynamics 365 systemuserid.
+[More Info](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/webapi/impersonate-another-user-web-api) impersonateAAD | String | Impersonates a user based on their Azure Active Directory (AAD) object id by passing that value along with the header "CallerObjectId".
+A String should represent a GUID value.
+[More Info](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/webapi/impersonate-another-user-web-api) includeAnnotations | String | Defaults Prefer header with value "odata.include-annotations=" and the specified annotation.
 Annotations provide additional information about lookups, options sets and other complex attribute types. maxPageSize | Number | Defaults the odata.maxpagesize preference.
 Use to set the number of entities returned in the response. onTokenRefresh | Function | A callback function that triggered when DynamicsWebApi requests a new OAuth token.
 (At this moment it is done before each call to Dynamics 365, as [recommended by Microsoft](https://msdn.microsoft.com/en-ca/library/gg327838.aspx#Anchor_2)).